-The 36-semester hour Master of Science degree in Nursing consists of advanced training in evidencebased practices, quality improvement, process improvement, and best practices in nursing education.
+The 36-semester hour Master of Science degree in Nursing consists of advanced training in evidence-based practices, quality improvement, process improvement, and best practices in nursing education.
 The program is designed to support improvements and innovations in nursing for the current American healthcare system.
 Course offerings in this program will give students a broad understanding of diverse topics in current trends in nursing.
 These include the promotion of evidence-based practice, the strengthening of interprofessional communication, and an overall mindset of professional development.
-The program will prepare nurses for careers in clinical and non-clinical healthcare settings.
-After completing the program, graduates will be eligible and equipped to take the Clinical Nurse Leader (CNL) or the Certified Nurse Educator (CNE) certification exam.